JohnPaulNaiju/4note/README.md

 15) For listen to lecture open the file `Lecture.jsx` in `/frontend/screens/home/Lecture.jsx` and go to line 269 and you can see a ip address.
 There add IP address of your locally running server.
 You can get the IP by running `ipconfig getifaddr en0` in your terminal.

 16) You can also create your own android apk files, submit to app n play store etc. You can find how to do it online!

+17) For the rest, just ask AI 🤷‍♂️

 ## Thank you :)